 Foster Care Ministries

-About: Jason and Megan Boyd are leaders of the Foster Care ministry at Saylorville Church.
-Contact Megan for ways in which your group can serve children and families who are currently in the foster care system.
+About: Jason and Alisha are the contacts for the Foster Care ministry at Saylorville Church.
+Contact Alisha for ways in which your group can serve children and families who are currently in the foster care system.
 Have your group follow the Facebook page to help stay in touch with current needs in the foster care community at Saylorville Church.
 Opportunities include babysitting, financial gifts, clothes, furniture and more.

 Summer Camp Scholarships